-Thyroid cancer occurs in the cells of the thyroid, which is a butterfly-shaped gland located at the base on the neck.
+Thyroid cancer occurs in the cells of the thyroid, which is a butterfly-shaped gland located at the base of the neck.
 The thyroid produces hormones that regulate the heart rate, body temperature and weight.

 There are many types of thyroid cancer.
 Some grow very slowly and others can be very aggressive.
 Most thyroid cancer cases can be cured with treatment.